kalpanaT-05/AMS/README.md

 functionality without disturbing any of the existing one.
 This is made possible by using Object Oriented Programming, a Modular for designing web service, and following large parts of MVC model.
 This allows us to extend the project to mobile applications and other environments.

+##To run the project, install XAMPP or WAMPP or LAMPP

+Go to the browser and type http://localhost/AMS/filename.php Import the attendance.sql given in this project with name "attendance" and then run this project to take attendance